Chart Color Schemes

 Infrastructure

-Lake Albert has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Lake Albert has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely to affect the area.
-Notable ones include Lake Albert Manors, Riverina Intermodal Freight and Logistics (RiFL) Hub, Lake Albert Pipeline and Precinct Renewal, and Lake Albert Plan of Management 2025-2035.
-The following list details those most relevant.
+AreaSearch has identified a total of 13 projects that are expected to impact the area significantly due to their influence on local infrastructure, major projects, and planning initiatives.
+Key projects among these include Lake Albert Manors, Riverina Intermodal Freight and Logistics (RiFL) Hub, Lake Albert Pipeline and Precinct Renewal, and Lake Albert Plan of Management 2025-2035.
+The following list details those projects that are likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.